-When you use StreamEez-Pro to stream live events with YouTube, Twitch or Ustream, you can simply copy the URL from StreamEez-Pro and either e-mail this URL to your viewers or embed this URL on your webpage (maybe with a note:"Click here to watch our live event").
+When you use StreamEez-Pro to stream live events with YouTube or Twitch, you can simply copy the URL from StreamEez-Pro and either e-mail this URL to your viewers or embed this URL on your webpage (maybe with a note:"Click here to watch our live event").

 If you're using Wowza on Amazon Web Services (AWS), you need to embed a video player in your website with a link to the AWS stream.
 Look below for instructions on this.

 If you have an Amazon Web Services account and are using Amazon AWS to stream your live events, StreamEez-Pro can automatically create HTML code which you can add to your website so your users can watch your live event streamed with StreamEez.
 One way to do this is to embed the JWPlayer, a popular video streaming player, in your website.
 The following procedure will allow people on Apple devices (iPad, iPhone), Android devices plus PCs and Macs to watch your video stream.